Customize Consent Preferences

 Demonstrated Ability to Overcome CPI Resistance Across Multiple Tumor Types in Phase 1/1b Studies

-TuHURA has completed enrollment in a multicenter Phase 1b dose and schedule finding trial for the company’s IFx-2.0 personalized cancer vaccine candidate in patients with advanced Merkel Cell Carcinoma (MCC) or cutaneous Squamous Cell Carcinoma (cSCC).
+TuHURA has completed enrollment in a multicenter Phase 1b dose and schedule finding trial for the company’s IFx-2.0 innate immune agonist candidate in patients with advanced Merkel Cell Carcinoma (MCC) or cutaneous Squamous Cell Carcinoma (cSCC).
 This study follows a two-stage design with a primary goal to assess the safety and feasibility of repeated dosing schemas of IFx-2.0.
 In the first stage (exposure escalation), a 3+3 trial design was utilized to assess safety of repeated weekly intratumoral vaccinations using a fixed dose of IFx-2.0 (Cohort 1 = single dose; Cohort 2 = 2 doses, 1 week apart; Cohort 3 = 3 doses, weekly for 3 weeks).
 An expansion stage was conducted to increase the total study sample size to 20.
 As of August 15, 2023, a total of 22 patients have been enrolled.

 A total of 9 patients were treated across the 3 dosing cohorts in the first stage of the study.
 Of the 9 enrolled patients; 6 had advanced MCC and 3 patients had advanced cSCC.
 Five of the 6 patients with MCC and 2 of the 3 with advanced cSCC exhibited primary resistance to checkpoint inhibitor therapy.
 Following completion of IFx-2.0 protocol therapy, 5 patients with MCC and 2 patients with cSCC who failed first time therapy with a CPI were re-treated with anti-PD(L)-1 checkpoint inhibitor monotherapy as the immediate post-protocol treatment: pembrolizumab (3) or avelumab (2) in Merkel cell and cemiplimab (2) in Squamous cell.
 Four of 5 patients with Merkel cell and 1 of 2 patients with Squamous cell, or 5 of 7 total (71%), experienced an objective response to checkpoint inhibitor rechallenge with duration of response ongoing in 4 patients (7+, 8+, 9+, 20+ months) and one response lasting 23 months.
 All patients with Merkel cell with post-protocol response to anti-PD(L)-1 checkpoint inhibitor therapy had previously experienced progression to this same drug class prior to treatment on protocol.
 Post-protocol checkpoint inhibitor rechallenge treatment responses among patients with advanced MCC and cutaneous Squamous cell carcinoma are shown in the tables below.